Updated: Jun 2

 How do white people possess the power to occupy spaces to discuss issues of gun violence, climate change, of intersectionality, of inclusiveness but have no Black people or people of color leading these discussions.
 It looks like white girl tears and white guilt when you’re held accountable for your actions, your words, and the trauma that you have inflicted on Black and Brown bodies in a space that you brought us to.

 White people must do better.
-They must educate themselves, through reading, through physical experiences, through actually having more than one Queer friend, more than one Black friend, and attending more than just the women’s march or the joke that is the march for their lives.
+They must educate themselves, through reading, through physical experiences, through actually having more than one Queer friend, more than one Black friend, more than one disabled friend, and attending more than just the women’s march or the joke that is the march for their lives.

 If you really care and appreciate the lives that are Black and Brown people, it looks like including us in the planning sessions, it looks like making genuine and authentic connections (shoutout to Shanise).
 Making an inclusive space before adding the diversity.
 It looks like calling out your white friend for saying that weird ass comment, or appropriating other cultures because it’s trendy.